daverix/slingerORM/README.md

 You could change the build script so the build is placed in your local maven repository, right now it's placed in the pkg/ folder in the root of the project.

+You refer to it this way in gradle:

+    compile 'net.daverix.slingerorm:slingerorm-android:0.4'
+    provided 'net.daverix.slingerorm:compiler:0.4'

 License
 -------